iwogross/ACT_MetaAnalysis/README.md

 ### Data metadata

-Column header descriptions for the primary dataset analyzed in the paper "The fitness consequences of wildlife conservation translocations: A meta-analysis:.
+Column header descriptions for the primary dataset analyzed in the paper.

 This systematic review and meta-analysis examines the efficacy of animal conservation translocations using direct comparisons of animal performance between translocated and wild-resident organisms.
 Each data row characterizes a single comparison between a translocated and wild-conspecific cohort in the wild.
 Comparisons are standardized using various effect size estimators.